italrr/canvas/README.md

 ----------
 `canvas` is a dynamic, high-level, JIT compiled, general purpose, scripting/programming language designed and developed as an extension interface or propotyping tool for scrapy solutions.
 The philosophy of `canvas` is to aim to be as simple as it can possibly be while also being as powerful as the user can make it out while remaining highly flexible.

-It's a language that was concieved when I was in college, and had had many different iterations, variations and rewrites.
-It's heavily inspired by other languages of my choise such as Python and JavaScript.
-There's also an small touch of Lisp into it.
+It's a language concieved when I was in college.
+It had had many different iterations, variations and rewrites.
+It's heavily inspired by other languages of my choice such as Python and JavaScript.
+There's a small touch of Lisp as well.

 ## Features
 - JIT Compiled
-- No VM, but it's garbage collected by C++'s std::memory through smart use of contexts
+- No VM, but it's garbage collected by C++'s std::memory through smart use of contexts.
 - Statements are structured through the usage of brackets.
-- Syntax is prefix notated
+- Syntax is prefix notated.
-- Lists and Stores (a type of dictionary) are first class citizens
+- Lists and Stores (a type of dictionary) are first class citizens.
-- **No OOP**
+- **No OOP**.
-- Basic types are NUMBER, STRING, LIST, STORE and FUNCTION
+- Basic types are **NUMBER**, **STRING**, **LIST**, **STORE** and **FUNCTION**.
-- _Mostly_ immutable
+- _Mostly_ immutable.
-- _Mostly_ Functional
+- _Mostly_ Functional.
-- Recursion highly encouraged
+- Recursion highly encouraged.
-- Standard Library (io, fs, net, bitmap, time, math)
+- Standard Library (io, fs, net, bitmap, time, math).
 - Error handling _a la_ C (checking return types).
-No try/catch
+No try/catch.
-- Expessive yet simple Syntax
+- Expessive yet simple Syntax.
-- Native parallelism
+- Native parallelism.

-Note regarding **No OOP**: While you experiment with canvas, you might find that you can in fact store Functions into Stores, however it won't let you execute them _from_ the store.
+Note regarding **No OOP**: While experimenting with `canvas`, you might encounter you _can_, in fact, store Functions within Stores, however it won't let you execute them _from_ the store.
 You need to "take them out" of the Store for you use to them.
 ```
 [~]> [[let test [b:store [~n 10] [~k [fn [a b][+ a b]]]]]]
 [[~k [fn [a b] [+ a b]]] [~n 10]]